dhis2/design-system/readme.md

 The design system consists of two sections:

-- [Design Principles](#design-principles): These principles are the guidelines that inform how DHIS2 apps should work and look.
+- [Principles](#design-principles): These principles are the guidelines that inform how DHIS2 apps should work and look.
 All designers and developers working on DHIS2 apps should be familiar with these guidelines.
 - [Components](#components): A collection of UI elements that can be, and should be, reused across all DHIS2 apps.
 The components have been designed with DHIS2 use cases in mind.
 Using these components means more time spent focusing on building a great user experience and less time redesigning and rebuilding common components.
 Each component has it's own guidelines for use.

 ---